mike-seger/db-introspection/README.md

 # db-introspection
 A collection of concepts allowing the introspection and visualization of datasources and SQL DDLs.
+An example application shows how to extend it with a few generic classes in order to provide it with data introspection.

 ## Run application
 ```